stuchalk/WFChemCookbook/_sources/feedback.md

-# Help Us!
-Provide feeback
+# Feedback on the Cookbook

 Please review the book content, provide feedback and share your ideas for additional contributions.
 * [Questionnaire](https://forms.gle/mnPiXpnWwf7928wi9)